Delicious Beer Braised & Grilled Bratwurst Recipe

 You can cook raw brats on a Foreman Grill.
 It takes quite a bit longer, approximately 15 to 20 minutes.
 The goal is to get the brats up to an internal temperature of 165°F. You will need to check with a reliable meat thermometer.
 Also, keep an eye on the fat that will build up in the drip tray when using fresh brats.

-Beer Braised & Grilled Bratwurst Sandwiches
+Delicious Beer Braised & Grilled Bratwurst

 • 4 raw bratwursts

-• 12 ounces of beer
+• 12 ounces beer

 • 1 large Vidalia onion sliced into 1/4″ thick rounds

-• 1 tsp caraway seeds
+• 1 teaspoon caraway seeds

-• 2 TBS extra virgin olive oil (EVOO)
+• 2 tablespoons extra virgin olive oil EVOO

 • 4 crusty hot dog rolls or French baguette cut into hot dog sized portions